neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.world.entity.animal.camel.Camel#checkCamelSpawnRules` - Checks if a camel can spawn at a particular position.
 - `net.minecraft.world.entity.animal.sheep.SheepColorSpawnRules` - A class that contains the color spawn configurations for a sheep's wool when spawning within a given climate.
 - `net.minecraft.world.entity.npc.Villager#createDefaultVillagerData` - Returns the default type and profession of the villager to use when no data is set.
+- `net.minecraft.world.entity.player.Player`
-- `net.minecraft.world.entity.player.Player#preventsBlockDrops` - Whether the player cannot drop any blocks on destruction.
+    - `preventsBlockDrops` - Whether the player cannot drop any blocks on destruction.
+    - `gameMode` - Returns the current game mode of the player.
+    - `debugInfo` - Returns the common information about the player as a single string.
 - `net.minecraft.world.inventory`
     - `ContainerSynchronizer#createSlot` - Creates a `RemoteSlot` that represents a slot on the opposite side.
     - `RemoteSlot` - A slot that represents the data on the opposing side, syncing when the data is not consistent.